sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 with the SNIP(s) that the client requested in one or more Extra_SNIP extensions.

+## Padding handshake cells to a uniform size

+To avoid leaking information, all CREATE/CREATED/EXTEND/EXTENDED cells SHOULD be padded to the same sizes.
+In all cases, the amount of padding is controlled by a set of network parameters:
+"create-pad-len", "created-pad-len", "extend-pad-len" and "extended-pad-len".
+These parameters determine the minimum length that the cell body or relay cell bodies should be.

+If a cell would be sent whose body is less than the corresponding parameter value, then the sender SHOULD pad the body by adding zero-valued bytes to the cell body.
+As usual, receivers MUST ignore extra bytes at the end of cells.

+> ALTERNATIVE: We could specify a more complicated padding
+> mechanism, eg. 32 bytes of zeros then random bytes.

 ## Relay behavior: responding to CREATE
 XXX